null

 Looking like perfect Lilliputian watermelons for a dollhouse, Cucamelon is a tiny tangy bite-sized treasure that easily matches the crunch of pretzels or chips.
 When mature, the 1" long light-green tiny watermelon-like fruit has a white, crisp, and crunchy flesh with a slight lemony tartness.

-Cucamelon is an excellent conversation piece in the garden, or as an edible centerpiece at the table.
-The vine is attractive and productive enough for hanging baskets.
+Cucamelon is not just a delicious addition to your garden, it's also an excellent conversation piece.
+The vine is attractive and productive enough for hanging baskets, and the tiny watermelon-like fruits are sure to spark curiosity and admiration.
 Also known as the Mexican Sour Gherkin or Mexican Sour Cucumber because the fruit becomes sour when overripe, mouse melon, or "Sandita" (little watermelon in Spanish).

 One person described them as, "Cucumber with a bit of watermelon rind and a squeeze of lemon juice."